 View by Topics vs View by Assignments

-Learnvia courseware aims to simplify tasks for students.
-Instructors can configure modules into chapters that match a course's syllabus, typically with each chapter representing one week.
+Learnvia courseware is built to keep things simple for you.
+Your instructor can group modules into chapters that match your course syllabus, and often each chapter is one week.

-By default, the chapters' modules are viewed by topics, just like a normal textbook's table of contents.
-Below are chapters already configured per week:
+By default, you'll see your chapters and their modules organized by topic, just like a normal textbook's table of contents.
+Here are chapters set up by week:

 ...

-and below are a couple of those chapters showing their modules, each module covering a key topic:
+And here are a couple of those chapters opened up to show their modules, with each module covering a key topic:

-Each module contains several tasks, each requiring about 10-15 min:
+Each module contains several tasks, and each task takes about 10-15 minutes:

-Note that a module's "homework" task appears in the module after the module's "lesson" tasks.
+Notice that a module's homework task comes after that module's lesson tasks.

-Instead, Learnvia courseware simplifies matters by having instructors specify weekly due dates for each task type in each chapter, assuming each chapter is a week.
-Clicking "View by Assignments" provides a view of each chapter divided by task type and due dates:
+Learnvia keeps it simpler.
+Your instructor sets weekly due dates for each task type in each chapter, treating each chapter as a week.
+Click "View by Assignments" to see each chapter split up by task type and due date:

-Above, the third chapter, named "Week 3: Intro...", has all its lesson tasks due Tue Sep 9, and all its homework tasks due Thu Sep 11.
-Students can select View by Assignments, and then work through the next due tasks for that week.
+In the example above, the third chapter, "Week 3: Intro...", has all its lesson tasks due Tue Sep 9 and all its homework tasks due Thu Sep 11.
+You can switch to View by Assignments and work through the next tasks due that week.

-• Instructors can change any week's individual due dates, to account for holidays, exams, etc.
+• Your instructor can change any week's due dates for holidays, exams, and so on.

-• Instructors can split a week's lesson activities into two due dates in a given week.
-Likewise for homeworks.
-(Both coming soon).
+• Your instructor can split a week's lesson activities across two due dates, and the same for homeworks.
+(Both coming soon.)

-• Quizzes are not shown but the same ideas apply.
+• Quizzes are not shown here, but the same ideas apply.

-• Instructors do not HAVE to follow the one chapter per week model.
-They can group modules into chapters, then set due dates for each chapter's tasks as desired.
+• Your instructor does not have to use the one-chapter-per-week model.
+They can group modules into chapters and set due dates for each chapter's tasks however they like.

 Why two views?

-• The Topics view allows seeing the module concepts being learned in their natural hierarchy
+• The Topics view lets you see the concepts you're learning in their natural order.

-• The Assignments view allows students to focus on the next assignment without having to search around
+• The Assignments view lets you focus on the next assignment without hunting for it.

 Was this article helpful?